durrantlab/autogrow4/tutorial/TUTORIAL.md

   - This uses Daylights SMARTS reaction notation
 - "RXN_NUM": 3
   - (int) a unique reaction number.
-This is used in naming products of
-    mutation:
-    - ie ) a ligand named Gen_1_Mutant_72_867328 is a ligand from generation 1
-      created by the 72 reaction in a reaction library
+This is used in naming products of mutation.
+For example, a ligand named Gen_1_Mutant_72_867328 is a ligand from generation 1 created by the 72 reaction in a reaction library

 Simplified Example of a Reaction library (from click_chem_rxns_library.json):